 But Carlson is not the only one speaking up.
 Ward 10 Councillor Sue McFadden agreed that McCallion may be better served using a driver, or taxi cabs for her own protection during the remainder of her time in office.

 McCallion's first crash this year took place on May 2.
 This collision was more serious than her recent one, with reports indicating debris from her vehicle was scattered along the highway after the wreck.

 In 2006, however, McCallion was cited for making an illegal right turn under the Highway Traffic Act and ordered to pay a $110 fine for crashing her vehicle into a sign post.
 That accident occurred at Britannia and McLaughlin roads.

 Were you or someone you loved injured in an auto accident?
-The car accident lawyers at Greg Monforton and Partners can help you recover compensation for the pain and suffering you experienced.
+The car accident lawyers in Sarnia at Greg Monforton and Partners can help you recover compensation for the pain and suffering you experienced.